pulp-platform/croc/README.md

 As it is oriented towards education, it forgoes some configurability to increase readability of the RTL and scripts.

+Croc is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.

 ## Architecture

 ![Croc block diagram](doc/croc_arch.svg)